USGS-EROS/lcmap-blackmagic/README.rst

 Testing
 -------
 Tests are available in the ``test/`` directory.
-To properly test blackmagic operations, input data and a local Cassandra database are needed.
+To properly test blackmagic operations, input data and a local S3/Ceph instance are needed.

 Input data originates from `lcmap-chipmunk <http://github.com/usgs-eros/lcmap-chipmunk>`_.
 Follow the instructions to download, run and load test data onto your local machine.